INK-Solutions/conventions/tech/project-structure/Main.md

 ![service-internal.png](service-internal.png)

 Service layer is a heart of any application.
 It's core purpose is to connect all external inputs (controller and infrastructure) and perform the necessary business logic.
+It's also the only layer that has access to dao layer.

 Packages contain: